openmc-dev/openmc/docs/source/usersguide/depletion.rst

 .. note::

-    This will increase the total memory usage and run time due to increased tallies and material definitions.
+    This will increase the total memory usage and run time due to an increased number of tallies and material definitions.